Safety in Paris

 - As the University plans for travel courses and study abroad programs, each and every program is reviewed by the Risk Management person on campus as well as our University’s Insurer, which is currently AIG.
 We also consult with the U.S. State Department travel advisories as well as the Centers for Disease Control and Prevention for country/region pertinent information.
 See the current U.S. State Department information on France.

 - Prior to departure, students are required to attend a Study Abroad Orientation in which they go over necessary safety procedures as well as other pertinent and preventative information related to living and traveling abroad.
-Staff and Faculty members who are leading the trip also undergo orientation where they review the “Emergency Response Procedures”, are properly trained for CPR & First Aid, receive thorough briefings by the Counseling Center, Student Development Office, and by the Academic Accessibility Resources (AAR) coordinator.
+Staff and Faculty members who are leading the trip also undergo orientation where they review the “Emergency Response Procedures”, are properly trained for CPR & First Aid, receive thorough briefings by the Counseling Center, Student Life Office, and by the Academic Accessibility Resources (AAR) coordinator.